Skip to main content

 Add Labor Types

-To add a new Labor Type:
+To add a new labor type:

-1/ Click "New."
+1/ Click New.

 2/ On the form, do the following:

-a/ Add a name for the Labor Type.
+a/ Add a name for the labor type.

-b/ Add the values in the columns for the sections of the Labor Type.
-A Labor Type is broken down into four sections: Base Labor, Misc.
+A labor type is broken down into four sections: Base Labor, Misc.
 Labor, Mgt.
 Labor and Design Labor.

 The Misc.
 Labor, Mgt.
-Labor and Design Labor are considered Sub-Labor Types.
+Labor and Design Labor are considered sub-labor types.

 Refer to the following table for details about the columns.